javascript-tutorial/en.javascript.info/9-regular-expressions/03-regexp-character-classes/article.md

 Once again let's note that `pattern:\b` makes the searching engine to test for the boundary, so that `pattern:Java\b` finds `match:Java` only when followed by a word boundary, but it does not add a letter to the result.

 Usually we use `\b` to find standalone English words.
-So that if we want `"Java"` language then `pattern:\bJava\b` finds exactly a standalone word and ignores it when it's a part of `"JavaScript"`.
+So that if we want `"Java"` language then `pattern:\bJava\b` finds exactly a standalone word and ignores it when it's a part of another word, e.g. it won't match `match:Java` in `subject:JavaScript`.

 Another example: a regexp `pattern:\b\d\d\b` looks for standalone two-digit numbers.
 In other words, it requires that before and after `pattern:\d\d` must be a symbol different from `\w` (or beginning/end of the string).